 then it is an explicit type conversion.

 Type equivalence is the strictest form of type compatibility; two types are equivalent if they are compatible without using implicit or explicit conversion.
 Type equivalence is usually characterized in terms of name type equivalence—two variables have the same type if they are declared in the same declaration or declarations that use the same type name—or structure type equivalence—two variables have the same type if they have identical structures.
-There are variations of these approaches and most languages use different combinations of them.[28]
+There are variations of these approaches and most languages use different combinations of them, such as the C bounds-checking interface [22].
 Therefore, a programmer skilled in one language may very well code inadvertent type errors when using a different language.

-It is desirable for a program to be type safe because the application of operations to operands of an inappropriate type may produce unexpected results.
+Programs should be type safe because the application of operations to operands of an inappropriate type may produce unexpected results.
 In addition, the presence of type errors can reduce the effectiveness of static analysis for other problems.
 Searching for type errors is a valuable exercise because their presence often reveals design errors as well as coding errors.
 Many languages check for type errors—some at compile-time, others at run-time.
 Obviously, compile-time checking is more valuable because it can catch errors that are not executed by a particular set of test cases.

 Making the most use of the type system of a language is useful in two ways.
 First, data conversions always bear the risk of changing the value.
 For example, a conversion from integer to float risks the loss of significant digits while the inverse conversion risks the loss of any fractional value.
 Conversion of an integer value from a type with a longer representation to a type with a shorter representation risks the loss of significant digits.
 This can produce particularly puzzling results if the value is used to index an array.
 Conversion of a floating-point value from a type with a longer representation to a type with a shorter representation risks the loss of precision.
 This can be particularly severe in computations where the number of calculations increases as a power of the problem size.
 (Similar surprises can occur when an application is retargeted to a machine with different representations of numeric values.)